 - 1. Instructors of the required course, Foundations of Counseling Psychology, evaluate student performance and assign grades.
-Program current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA. - 2.
-Faculty-led research teams are evaluated by the student's advisor and each student is assigned a grade.
-Program current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA. - 3.
-Students are expected to author or co-author at least one scholarly article submitted for publication in a peer-reviewed journal or book chapter and have presented at least once at a national or regional professional conference by the end of their program of study.
-The MLA for this competency is tracked during each student's end of the year annual evaluation and this required is to be completed prior to beginning a pre-doctoral internship. - 4.
-In discussion with their advisor, students select a special proficiency area that is relevant to Counseling Psychology and is documented in the student's program plan.
-The MLA for this competency is the documentation of the special proficiency by the end of the student's second year in the program; documentation occurs during the annual student evaluations.
+Program current policy is that a grade of Bor higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA. - 2.
+Students must participate in faculty-led research teams for the first two years in the program or until the PDRP is completed.
+A purpose of this experience is to socialize students into the research process and expose them to topics that are relevant to the field of counseling psychology.
+Faculty evaluate student performance on the research teams and assign a grade each semester.
+Program policy is that a grade of B- or higher (or Credit) is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA. - 3.
+Students must author or co-author at least one scholarly article submitted for publication in a peer-reviewed journal or book chapter and have presented at least once at a national or regional professional conference by the end of their program of study.
+The MLA for this competency is tracked during each student's end of the year annual evaluation (i.e., complete or not complete).
+Both requirements must be completed by the end of the student's program of study. - 4.
+With the approval of their advisor, students must select a special proficiency area that is relevant to Counseling Psychology and is documented in the program of study.
+The MLA for this competency is 6 semester hours of education (e.g., didactic courses, specialized training) in areas such as Adolescent Health, Advanced Statistics and Methodology, Child and Family Treatment, Prevent and Treatment of